awesomeeng/awesome-server/README.md

 AwesomeServer tries to make your life a little easier, and thus Controller File Routing tries to take some of the burden of instantiating controllers off your plate.
 You provide a *path* and a resolved filename to a valid class definition that implements `AwesomeServer.AbstractController`.
 If the file meets the following conditions, AwesomeServer will instantiate the Controller and then map it to the given *path* route.

  - Must be a valid nodejs javascript file;
- - Must compile and run;
+ - Must compile and not contain any syntax errors;
  - Must export a Class that extends `AwesomeServer.AbstractController`.

 ```